 No Offering is being made in any jurisdiction where such an offer or solicitation is not lawful or is prohibited or where the broker-dealer, through whom each Offering is being conducted, is not registered.
 Each Offering of the membership Interests is made pursuant to an exemption from the registration requirements of the Securities Act and certain state securities laws.
 The Company is not required to file periodic reports (such as reports on Forms 10-K and 10-Q) with the SEC, so there is little publicly available information about its business, assets, liabilities, results of operations and other information that would typically be available regarding publicly traded securities.
 The Company is not registered as an investment company under the Investment Company Act of 1940, as amended (the “Investment Company Act”) and the membership Interests do not have the benefit of the protections of the Investment Company Act.
 Furthermore, the Manager is not registered as an investment adviser under the Investment Advisers Act of 1940, as amended (the “Investment Advisers Act”), and the members of the Company will not have the benefit of the protections of the Investment Advisers Act.

 Neither the SEC nor any state securities commission has approved or disapproved the membership Interests nor have any of the foregoing passed upon or endorsed the merits of an Offering or the accuracy or adequacy of any of the Memorandum, Offering Circular, or any Communication.
-Any representation to the contrary is a criminal offense.
+Any representation to the contrary is a criminal offence.

 An investment in membership Interests may involve significant risks.
 Only investors who can bear the economic risk of the investment for an indefinite period of time and the loss of their entire investment should invest in the membership Interests.
 See “Risk Factors” below and in the Memorandum or Offering Circular as the case may be.